Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models

 {\it Achieving the infinite range limit.---}

 Despite the significant improvement of the achievable squeezing using the Floquet protocol, we observe that the finite range interaction cases do not saturate to the infinite-range model.
 This is due to the strong spatial inhomogeneity of the interlayer interaction at short interlayer separations $a_Z=2$, and the resulting non-collective excitations.
 We therefore explore the tunability of the layer spacing $a_Z$ to overcome this limitation in Fig. \ref{fig:fig3} in the case of dipolar interactions.
-We first study the collectiveness of the dynamics in terms of the length of the layer spins,

-$\langle \vec{S}_{\mathrm{A}}^2 + {\vec{S}_{\mathrm{B}}}^{2}\rangle$, in Fig. \ref{fig:fig3}(a), demonstrating that as the layer-spacing increases the dynamics changes from a regime in which the collective layer spin rapidly dephases at short layer-distances, to fully collective behaviour at larger spacings where the layer spins stays fully collective with $\vec{S_\eta}^2=N^2/4$.
+We first study the collectiveness of the dynamics in terms of the length of the layer spins, $\langle \vec{S}_{\mathrm{A}}^2 + {\vec{S}_{\mathrm{B}}}^{2}\rangle$, in Fig. \ref{fig:fig3}(a), demonstrating that as the layer-spacing increases the dynamics changes from a regime in which the collective layer spin rapidly dephases at short layer-distances, to fully collective behaviour at larger spacings where the layer spins stays fully collective with $\vec{S_\eta}^2=N^2/4$.
 We note that as expected longer-ranged interactions (smaller $\alpha$) achieve the collective regime for shorter layer distances, we provide data for $\alpha=1,2,3$ in the supplemental information \cite{supplemental}.
 As a direct consequence in Fig. \ref{fig:fig3}(b), which shows the time evolution of the variance of the squeezed quadrature, we observe that the achievable squeezing increases with layer distance.
 We note that the variance is actually more sensitive than the spin-length, showing increases of the minimal squeezing in a regime where the spin length appears fully collective already.
 Most importantly, the achievable squeezing in the dipolar ($\alpha=3$) saturates to the infinite range model (c.f.
 Figs~\ref{fig:fig2}(b) and \ref{fig:fig3}(b)) at sufficiently large layer spacings.
-Thus, finite range spatially dependent interactions are able to achieve the same amount of squeezing as infinite range, fully collective interactions.
+Thus, finite range interactions are able to achieve the same amount of squeezing as infinite range, fully collective interactions.